 A promotional book of the 1920s painted the chilly south in glowing terms: ‘Nearer the equator than the south coast of England, [with a] climate mild and equable but bracing, that makes one feel it good to live … fogs are infrequent.’
 1

 Invercargill’s coldest temperature, -9°C, was recorded on 4 July 1996.
-Southland’s lowest recorded temperature was -18°C at Glenaray Station near Waikaia, in July 1946.
+Southland’s lowest recorded temperature is -18°C, at Glenaray Station near Waikaia, in the same month.

-Frosts are frequent inland during winter – Gore averages 114 each year.
-In coastal regions they are less common and less severe (Invercargill averages 94), but everywhere pastures are closed off and stock are fed on fodder crops such as swedes and turnips.
+Frosts are frequent inland during winter – Gore averages 114 each year, nearly one day in three.
+In coastal regions they are less common (Invercargill averages 94) and less severe, but everywhere pastures are closed off and stock are fed on fodder crops such as swedes and turnips.

-Snow usually reaches low levels on the inland hills.
+Snow falls to low levels on the hills.
 A deep snow that fell over northern Southland in July 1939 took six weeks to clear.
-But persisting snow is uncommon at sea level.
+Persisting snow is uncommon at sea level.

-With an average of 98 windy days per year, Invercargill is New Zealand’s second windiest city after Wellington.
-Wind gusts of 143 kilometres an hour struck on 9 June 1993 and 16 May 1994.
-A great storm on the night of 7 November 1997 caused major damage.
+With an average of 98 windy days per year, Invercargill is New Zealand’s second windiest city, after Wellington.
+Gusts of 143 kilometres an hour struck on 9 June 1993 and 16 May 1994, and a storm on the night of 7 November 1997 caused major damage.

 Rainfall averages over 1,000 millimetres annually near the coast, but less than 1,000 millimetres in inland areas.

 Fiordland has the highest rainfall in New Zealand, averaging 6,700 millimetres per year.
 In 1940, 9,197 millimetres was recorded at Homer Tunnel.
-Deep Cove in Doubtful Sound, the wettest place in Fiordland, has a yearly average of 8,750 millimetres.
+Deep Cove in Doubtful Sound, the wettest place in Fiordland, has an annual average of 8,750 millimetres.